 Knit every row until you have a square.
 Approximately 30 - 40 rows.

 Note that by knitting every stitch on every row you are knitting the Garter stitch.

 Bind off all you stitches.
 Wondering how to cast off?
 You can learn how to bind off stitches here.

 Once you have finished binding off make sure to leave about 6 inches of yarn so that you can weave in the ends properly.
 This way your knitting won't unravel.

 You have just knit your first garter stitch dishcloth.

-When you feel comfortable with your knitting you can head over to learn how to purl stitches.
+When you're comfortable with knitting you can head on over and learn how to purl stitches.

 I'll see you over there.